discos/azdora/README.md

 ## Customization

-Clone this repository and put yourself inthe azdora durectory.
+Clone this repository and put yourself in the azdora directory.
 You will need to insert correct IP address informations for the guest machine that we will create in these files:

 ```